Saksham0109/TextGCN/README.md

 │   ├── vocab.csv : Vocabulary of the dataset

-├── embeddding : Contains the embedding obtained before the final layer of the model │   ├── Train_embedding.csv
+├── embedding : Contains the embedding obtained before the final layer of the model │   ├── Train_embedding.csv
 │   ├── Dev_embedding.csv
 │   ├── Test_embedding.csv